Enriched categories of correspondences and characteristic classes of singular varieties: Enriched Categories of correspondences

-\end{proof} Suppose that we have two totally bifunctors $E_1, E_2:\mathscr V \to \mathscr Ab$ satisfying the base change formula and the isomorphism condition (described in the above Lemma \ref{lem2}) and a natural transformation $\tau:E_1 \to E_2$.
-Then, in the same way as in the previous section, we get two covariant functors
+\end{proof} Suppose that we have two bifunctors $E_1, E_2:\mathscr V \to \mathscr Ab$ satisfying the base change formula for fiber products and a natural transformation $\tau:E_1 \to E_2$.
+Then, in the same way as in the previous section, we get two functors